 7 For example, a domestic partner who is not a spouse under federal law cannot benefit from a qualified domestic relations order, and the incidental death benefit rules would apply to a joint and survivor annuity with the domestic partner as joint annuitant.

 8 Under the Benefits Administration Letter applicable to federal employees, the change in law is being treated as a “new marriage” so employees are given 60 days from the date of the decision (i.e., until Aug.
 26, 2013) to enroll spouses in the plan.

-Susan Hoffman is a Shareholder in Littler Mendelson's Philadelphia office, Joni Andrioff is a Shareholder in the Chicago office, and Finn Pressley is an Associate in the Chicago office.
-If you would like further information, please contact your Littler attorney at 1.888.Littler, email@example.com, or Ms. Hoffman at firstname.lastname@example.org, Ms. Andrioff at email@example.com, or Mr. Pressley at firstname.lastname@example.org.
+Susan Hoffman is a Shareholder in Littler Mendelson's Philadelphia office, Joni Andrioff is a Shareholder in the Chicago office, and Finn Pressly is an Associate in the Chicago office.
+If you would like further information, please contact your Littler attorney at 1.888.Littler, email@example.com, or Ms. Hoffman at firstname.lastname@example.org, Ms. Andrioff at email@example.com, or Mr. Pressly at firstname.lastname@example.org.